Be on your guard!

 Online statements have other benefits as well: they save space, create less paper clutter in your home, are better for the environment, and are delivered faster than mailed statements (no waiting for the mail to arrive – you simply access your statements online on your statement date).

 MasterCard offers a way to ensure added protection when shopping online.
 SecureCode is a service that enhances your existing MasterCard account by letting you set up a private code known only to you and your card issuer, to be used when you shop at participating online retailers.
 Purchases can only be completed when the correct SecureCode is entered at the time of checkout at over 350,000 participating online retailers.
 The code is confirmed quickly by your card issuer and retailers are unable to view it.
-For more information about SecureCode, visit the MasterCard website at:
+For information about SecureCode and other online shopping safety tips, visit the MasterCard website.

 Additional tips for protecting your personal information: